jorislogo.gif

 M8: ARQUE.

-During the eighth and final module of Creative Technology, we get the opportunity to work in quite large teams of 11 students to work on a large data visualisation installation.
+During the eighth and final module of the Creative Technology bachelor, students get the opportunity to work in large teams of 11 students to work on a large data physicalisation installation.
 The Hybrid Worlds Project combines almost all of the skills that you have learned during your first two years as a Creative Technology student.
 This includes data visualisation, data analysis, prototyping, animation, programming, tinkering, testing and as I like to call it: 'gewoon beunen'.

 The topic my group and I chose to visualize is the waste that is produced by the (fast) fashion industry.
 The experience starts as if you are shopping in a regular clothing store you would find in any city.
 As you scan a piece of clothing at the cash register, you are instructed to walk across the installation to see your impact on the world.
 The data on exported fashion waste per year of the country of purchase is then visualized using a 'pile of clothes' which rises up and down and to add a shocking element, there is a set amount of smoke per tonne being blown in your face.
+My contribution to this project has mainly been the the physical elements, from building the store, to ideation of the moving parts, to assembling them.
 The system works using a network of 6 ESP's and some python scripts running on a laptop.
 The results of our installation can be found below:

 render